riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 <img src="../images/posts/package-based-architecture-part-1/package-dir-structure.png" class="img-responsive" />

-##Updating our packages to be truly modular
+##Updating our packages to be more modular
-We have a few artifacts of our original implementation that makes our package based implementation not completely modular.
-Ideally we want our 'feature' packages, i.e. the 'list', 'add', and 'new' functionality to work independently.
+There are a few artifacts of the original implementation which limit the modularity of the package based implementation.
+Ideally we want our 'feature' packages, i.e. the 'list', 'add', and 'new' packages to work independently.

-This isn't currently the case however, if we remove our list functionality our application crashes, i.e.
+This isn't currently the case however, if we remove our list functionality the application crashes, i.e.

 #####/.meteor/packages
 {% highlight JavaScript %}